 Typically, speakers with this wide of a baffle (29”!) are also about the same depth as their width.
 This turns most large format loudspeakers into washer dryer combo sized household appliances.
 The Octopus, however, is only 9 inches deep!
 It can sit in front of most house PA systems and will sound better than the house PA without ruffling the soundboard operator’s feathers.

 An Octopus cabinet is actually 4 independently braced cabinets internally which isolates each driver into its own tuned chamber.
-This mathematically produces quadruple the efficiency of a single Triton speaker pair - and also has quadruple the power handling and bass output.
-It is the best of both worlds - high efficiency and wide dynamic range.
+This mathematically produces quadruple the efficiency of a single Triton speaker pair. quadruple the power handling and bass output.
+The Octopus offer high efficiency and wide dynamic range.

 The super tweeter is upgraded from the Triton design to a pro audio Eminence horn tweeter attenuated with an L-pad.
 The sound of this tweeter configuration, supported by a Solen capacitor is superb.
 The L-pad is barely needed as the four 8" full range drivers collectively approach the efficiency of the horn tweeter.

 The Octopus speaker is geared towards two different consumer markets that are intrinsically united.
 To the audiophile crowd, a speaker like the Octopus requires no introduction.
 High Efficiency speaker enthusiasts of golden age equipment have always looked towards professional equipment from those times.
 Yet the Octopus is built to better specifications than the high efficiency speaker cabinets from the old days.

 Overall, considered simply as a HiFi speaker (though it could get much louder if you need it to!), this is one of the most beautiful sounding speakers I have been able to develop in my career.
 The combination of efficiency and power handling in this design is an incredible space I welcome you to explore with capable amplification.
 Tube amplifiers, solid state, and digital amplifiers alike are all well suited to the Octopus.
 It will keep grasp of the music no matter what you throw at it.